Sequoia National Park Guide: Best Hikes, Things to Do & Travel Tips

-The Sequoia National Park offers a variety of attractions for visitors.
-There is a lot you can see simply by driving or parking and taking a short walk, but there are also some excellent hikes in the park.
+If you’re planning a trip to Sequoia National Park, you’re in for a real treat.
+From towering giant sequoias to scenic hikes and unforgettable viewpoints, this park is packed with incredible things to do for families and outdoor lovers alike.
+There’s a lot you can see simply by driving or parking and taking a short walk, but there are also some excellent hikes in the park.
 I’ve put together a list of the Sequoia National Park best hikes & attractions that you won’t want to miss on your visit.

 We just recently visited Sequoia National Park while we were staying in the charming town of Three Rivers.
 This quaint town sits right at the gateway to Sequoia National Park and was a great place to stay.
 It provided easy access to the park, plus there are cabins and house rentals right on the river, which made for a fun place for the kids to splash around in.